Joseph Hirsch: Early life and education

 The son of physician Charles S. Hirsch and Fannie Wittenberg, he was of German-Jewish heritage and grew up in Philadelphia, Pennsylvania.
 Hirsch attended Philadelphia public schools and Central High School.
 At age 17, he entered the Pennsylvania Museum and School of Industrial Art (now the University of the Arts), where he was instructed in the Philadelphia realist tradition of Thomas Eakins.
 After graduation, he studied privately with George Luks in New York City (1932–33).
 Luks had been a founder of the Ashcan School and one of "The Eight," a group of painters who depicted everyday scenes of urban life.
 He introduced Hirsch to the Social Realism movement.

-Following Luks's 1933 death, Hirsh studied further with Henry Hensche in Provincetown, Massachusetts (Summers 1934 & 1935).
+Following Luks's 1933 death, Hirsch studied further with Henry Hensche in Provincetown, Massachusetts (Summers 1934 & 1935).
 A 1935 Woolley Fellowship from the Institute of International Education enabled him to travel throughout Europe for more than a year, and he returned to the United States in November 1936, by way of Egypt, Asia and the Pacific Ocean.